Recover Your Life

 She tried abstinence, but after a time, the craving for alcohol became overwhelming and she would start drinking again.

-When she took a drink following her first dose of naltrexone, she felt like something had been “switched off” in her head; she no longer felt the “manic feeling” that compelled her to drink more and more.
-Eventually, the medication took away her daily craving for alcohol and with it, the guilt and shame which accompanied her failure to abstain completely.
+When she took a drink following her first dose of naltrexone, she felt like something had been “switched off” in her head - she no longer felt the “manic feeling” that compelled her to drink more and more.
+Eventually, the medication took away her daily craving for alcohol and with it, the guilt and shame which accompanied her failure to abstain.

-Medications often, but not always, help people drink at less dangerous levels, and many find freedom to quit alcohol altogether.
+Medications often, but not always, help people drink at less dangerous levels; many find freedom to quit alcohol altogether.

 Recovery Rules!